-Our School has adopted the following attendance monitoring procedures, to ensure that pupils' attendance meets the expected standard, and effective intervention is provided where pupils' attendance falls below the standard:
+Bibury Primary School has adopted the following attendance monitoring procedures, to ensure that pupils' attendance meets the expected standard, and effective intervention is provided where pupils' attendance falls below the standard:

-- 1. A spreadsheet is sent to the SLT and Attendance Lead detailing weekly and annual attendance to date. - 2.
+- I. A spreadsheet is sent to the SLT and Attendance Lead detailing weekly and annual attendance to date. - 2.
 Attendance is discussed by classroom teachers.
 Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the SLT. - 3.
 Contact is made with parents on the first day of absence for any pupil absence not reported.
 'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the SLT and Attendance Lead daily. - 4.
 Contact is made to the parents of any pupils marked using the N code.
 Any N codes not established after a week are recorded as an unauthorised absence. - 5.
 If a pupil's attendance falls to 96 percent, the Attendance Lead speaks to the parent to discuss any issues or problems to ascertain how the school can help to improve their attendance. - 6.
 If a pupil's attendance falls below 96 percent, a letter is sent home raising concerns that their attendance has fallen below the school's expected standard.
 The letter also has an attached leaflet outlining how parents can work with the school and their child to improve attendance. - 7.
 The Attendance Lead tracks the pupil's attendance carefully following this discussion.
 If the attendance improves the Attendance Lead phones home to thank the parent for working with the school to address this. - 8.
 If a pupil's attendance continues to fall and drops below 90 percent, a second letter is sent home explaining that the pupil's attendance is now being formally monitored, and the Attendance Lead contacts the parents to discuss this. - 9.
 The pupil's attendance is monitored for two weeks and, if attendance does not improve after this time, parents are required to attend a meeting in school with the classroom teacher and set targets for their child.
-If parents are unwilling to cooperate, the school may contact Gloucestershire's Education Inclusion Service, who will discuss next steps.
-In the event that parents cannot attend a meeting in school, the Attendance Lead will seek to resolve this through use of other mechanisms such as a Teams meeting or finding a time outside of the school core hours. - After the two-week monitoring period, and if targets are met, a letter is sent home from the SLT to congratulate the pupil and their parents on improving attendance.
-Monitoring and communication with the parents continues until attendance stabilises to 96 percent or above. - 11.
-If targets are not met, the Attendance Lead makes a referral to the LA Education Inclusion Service and a decision is made as to the next steps that will be taken to safeguard the pupil.
-In line with the DFE guidance this could include an Attendance Contract, an Education Supervision Order or prosecution.
-Prosecution is the last resort but can result in a fine of up to $\pounds 1,000$.
+If parents are unwilling to cooperate, a referral may be required to the local education welfare officer (EWO), who will then conduct a home visit.
+In the event that parents cannot attend a meeting in school, the Attendance Lead will seek to resolve this through use of other mechanisms such as a Teams meeting or finding a time outside of the school core hours. - 10.
+After the two-week monitoring period, and if targets are met, a letter is sent home from the SLT to congratulate the pupil and their parents on improving attendance.
+Monitoring and communication with the parents continues until attendance stabilises to 96 percent. - II.
+If targets are not met, the Attendance Lead makes a referral to the LA Attendance Team and a decision is made as to the next steps that will be taken to safeguard the pupil.
+In line with the DFE guidance this could include a Parenting Contract, an Education Supervision Order or prosecution.
+Prosecution is the last resort but can result in a fine of up to £1,000.
 The Decision to prosecute remains solely with the LA as an independent prosecuting authority.
-If the pupil has an allocated social worker or is a looked-after child, then the appropriate personnel will be informed.